-- Find out what’s new and consider all your benefit choices at Review your benefits, where a dropdown menu shows each type of benefit you can change during open enrollment.
+- The Review your benefits section is the heart of this site, where a dropdown menu shows each type of benefit action you can take during open enrollment.
 NOTE: Once you open the “review your benefits” page a helpful navigation menu will appear on the right so you can visit the different benefit pages more easily.

-- What to do and when includes the nuts-and-bolts of how to prepare and complete your open enrollment, and important dates (like benefits fairs, deadlines, etc.)
+- What to do and when includes the nuts-and-bolts of how to prepare for and complete your open enrollment, and important dates

 - Find help fast will help you do exactly that – whether you need our own HR Service Center or one of the benefit providers – contacts are all here.

 - And finally – want to print summary information to share with your spouse or family members?
-This year we offer a series of printable factsheets and summaries that you may find helpful.
-They are available throughout the site, but you can see all of them HERE.
+See our series of printable factsheets and summaries (you will also find them throughout the site).

-What if I don’t want to complete my open enrollment in Workday?
+What happens if I don’t complete my open enrollment in Workday?

-- You will be automatically re-enrolled based on your 2019 medical plan election, covering the same dependents you currently cover.
-(If you waived medical coverage in 2019, you will not receive medical coverage in 2020 unless you enroll.)
+- You will be automatically re-enrolled based on your 2020 medical plan election, covering the same dependents you currently cover.
+(If you waived medical coverage in 2020, you will not receive medical coverage for 2021 unless you enroll.)

-- If you cover your spouse or registered domestic partner, it will be assumed they have employer-sponsored medical coverage available, so you’ll pay an extra $100 per month for the working spouse surcharge.
+- If you cover your spouse or registered domestic partner, it will be assumed they have employer-sponsored medical coverage available, so you’ll pay an extra $100 per month (the working spouse surcharge).

 - You won’t be able to use either a health care Flexible Spending Account or a dependent care Flexible Spending Account for 2021.